Luke Voyno-Yasenetsky

+Personal life

+Valentin Voyno-Yasenetsky was born in 1877 in Kerch.
+In 1889, his family moved to Kiev.
+In Kiev, he graduated from the gymnasium and art school, then Valentin entered the medical faculty of Kiev University.

+Then he met the sister of mercy Anna Vasilyevna Lanskaya, whom he married, and they had two children.
+In 1917, Anna fell ill with tuberculosis, and the family moved to Tashkent.
+But in 1919, Anna Voyno-Yasenetskaya died.

+In 1921, Voyno-Yasenetsky became a priest, then took the name Luke, later became a bishop.
+After the war, he was awarded the medal "For Valiant Labour in the Great Patriotic War 1941–1945".

+In 1955, Luke became completely blind.

+Medical career

 His most important work in medicine is Sketches of Purulent Surgery (1934).
 This is still a reference book and a manual for surgeons.

-Also, he operated patients who had diseases with gall bladder, stomach and with other organs of abdominal cavity and worked in neurosurgery and orthopedics.
+Also, he operated patients who had diseases of the gall bladder, stomach, and other organs of the abdominal cavity, and worked in neurosurgery and orthopedics.

-Voyno-Yasenetsky made a great contribution into anesthesiology.
-His first monography “Regional anesthesiology” was published in 1915 in Petrograd.
+Voyno-Yasenetsky made a great contribution to anesthesiology.
+His first monograph, Regional anesthesiology, was published in 1915 in Petrograd.